Fun-with-work/odin-recipes/README.md

 This is the only file in the folder.
 For added practice, these lines are added for second commit.
 This is the third and final set of lines.
 It will be ready for push after this.
+These lines are added to check the time and date of ubuntu.